glekoz/snippetbox/README.md

 * **Docker / docker-compose**: simplest for small deployments.
 * **Kubernetes**: containerize the app and deploy with a Deployment + Service + Ingress (TLS via cert-manager).
-* **Systemd**: build a static binary and run with a systemd service on Linux.

 Production checklist:

-* Use a managed MySQL instance or a properly secured DB host.
+* Use a managed PostgreSQL instance or a properly secured DB host.
 * Use a real TLS certificate (Let's Encrypt / CA).
 * Set up backups for your database.
 * Configure proper logging and monitoring (stdout logging for Docker or a logging sidecar).